gvaldez/cryptora/README.md

 ### **Cryptocurrency Analysis**

-The application, deployed in Docker, performs cryptocurrency analysis and provides recommendations, such as "Hold" or " Sell".
+The application, deployed in Docker, performs cryptocurrency analysis and provides recommendations, such as "Buy", "Sell" or "Hold".
 The logs show the real-time analysis results for each cryptocurrency.

 <img src="./assets/Docker-example.png" alt="">

 In the example above:

-The analytic service starts the analysis and determines that for ETH, BTC, and TON, the recommended action is to hold (HOLD).
+The analytic service starts the analysis and determines that for ETH, BTC, and TON, the recommended actions is to sell BTC and hold ETC and TON.

 ### **RabbitMQ Message Queue**